 We want to have a unified voice and the ability to advocate for fair compensation, benefits and working conditions.
-Most importantly, we want to preserve the quality of The Virginian-Pilot and the Daily Press for as long as we can by making this a place where talented people want to continue to work.
+Most importantly, we want to preserve the quality of our publications for as long as we can by making this a place where talented people want to continue to work.

 Who is leading this?

 We are.
-The staff of The Virginian-Pilot and the Daily Press.
+The staff of The Virginian-Pilot, Daily Press, Virginia Gazette and Tidewater Review.
 Our ever-expanding organizing committee includes new employees, mid-career journalists and senior journalists across multiple departments who want a say in the future of our newsrooms and to leave behind a legacy that will leave this organization better off.

 Who can join the union?